 A restaurateur once told me life would be more connected in the near future, and patrons would be known on a first-name basis, similar to how the local butcher of long ago greeted customers by their first names.

-Now, more than ever, loyalty is vital.
+Now, more than ever, customer loyalty is vital.
 Some places do it well, in-store and online.
 Others have yet to roll out a program, even though millions of people buy their products and services every year.

 Loyalty Programs During COVID